 Mr. Shelton, Director of the NAACP’s Washington Bureau, is responsible for advocating the federal public policy issue agenda of the NAACP to the U.S. Government.
 Mr. Shelton’s government affairs portfolio includes crucial issues such as affirmative action, equal employment protection, access to quality education, stopping gun violence, ending racial profiling, abolition of the death penalty, access to comprehensive healthcare, voting rights protection, federal sentencing reform and a host of civil rights enforcement, expansion and protection issues.

-Jamal R. Watkins serves as the Vice President of Civic Engagement at the NAACP, leading the Association’s efforts to maximize the African-American community’s participation and representation in our democracy.
+Jamal R. Watkins serves as the Senior Vice President of Strategy and Advancement for the NAACP.
+Jamal previously served as the Vice President of Civic Engagement at the NAACP, leading the Association’s efforts to maximize the African-American community’s participation and representation in our democracy.
 Mr. Watkins held leadership positions in a number of organizations dedicated to community organizing and civil and human rights.